jparrill/ansible-demo/README.md

 ```

 Submit the changes

+**NOTE**: Before you continue, don't forget to download a WAR file and put into jboss-apps folder otherwise, the playbook will fail.

 ### Inventory
 When the nodes are up, get all the Ip's from everyone and create the inventory in Tower (Those ips are an example):